Great Bustard Group

 An archaeology graduate and former British Army officer, Tim joined the team in Summer 2022.
 As Operations Director, he manages many of our essential supporting functions.

-An impressive 40 years experience in practical conservation of the ornithology and botany of Salisbury Plain.
-Nigel also conducts lion research in Botswana.
+Nigel has an impressive 40 years experience in practical conservation of the ornithology and botany of Salisbury Plain.
+Nigel has also conducted lion research in Botswana.

-Made several trips to Russia and a regular in Spain - or in house agricultural advisor and also does most of our tractor work and maintains our tractor and implements.
+Allan made several trips to Russia and was a regular in Spain.
+He is our in-house agricultural advisor and maintains our tractor and implements.

-A veteran of Spanish field work and with a very useful technical knowledge - be it with vehicles, electrical systems or cameras.
+Charles is a veteran of Spanish field work and posseses a very useful technical knowledge - be it with vehicles, electrical systems or cameras.